doublebubblemethod/devsecops-cluster-infrastructure/jenkins-agents/pipelines-guide.md

 Check out `jenkins-agents/kaniko-trivy-CI.jenkinsfile` to see how i exended jenkins agent manifestation and built a docker image.

 ## Setup E-mail notification
-    1. mercergladys4@gmail.com
-    2. scsm ukke yhhr tyzn
-        LATER CONSIDER:
+documentation tbd

+## Further configs
 Create a GitHub Webhook

 Create a Webhook in your repository to trigger the Jenkins job on push.
 You may skip this step if you already have a Webhook configured.

     Go to the GitHub Webhook creation page for your repository and enter the following information:

         URL: Enter the following URL, replacing the values between *** as needed:

     ***JENKINS_SERVER_URL***/job/***JENKINS_JOB_NAME***/build?token=***JENKINS_BUILD_TRIGGER_TOKEN***

 Under Which events would you like to trigger this webhook? select Let me select individual events and check the following:

     Pushes

 Click Add webhook.
 Sonarqube recommendarion:
 "node {
 stage('SCM') {
     checkout scm
 }
 stage('SonarQube Analysis') {
     def mvn = tool 'Default Maven';
     withSonarQubeEnv() {
     sh "${mvn}/bin/mvn clean verify sonar:sonar -Dsonar.projectKey=Petclinic -Dsonar.projectName='Petclinic'"
     }
 }
 }"